Reduced Density Matrix Functional Theory at Finite Temperature: Theoretical Foundations: Introduction

-Motivated by the success at zero temperature, the purpose of the present work is to lay the theoretical foundation for the finite-temperature version of RDMFT (FT-RDMFT).
-As this theory will be a truly general ab-initio theory its applicability is not restricted to the case of Mott insulators.
-There is a wide variety of physical phenomena whose investigation require an accurate description of temperature effects.
-These phenomena include temperature driven magnetic \cite{Liu_al.1979,Rosengaard_Johansson.1997} or superconducting \cite{Profeta_al.2006,Cudazzo_al.2008} phase transitions in solids, properties of shock compressed noble gases \cite{Militzer.2006,Root_al.2010}, femtochemistry at surfaces of solids \cite{Gavnholt_al.2009}, the properties of plasmas \cite{Dharma-wardana_Perrot.1982,Perrot_Dharma-wardana.2000,Dharma-wardana_Murillo.2008}, and the composition of different phases of water in the interior of giant planets \cite{Redmer_al.2011}.
+Motivated by the success of RDMFT at zero temperature, the purpose of the present work is to lay the theoretical foundations for the finite-temperature version of RDMFT (FT-RDMFT).
+As a general ab-initio theory its applicability is not restricted to Mott insulators.
+There is a variety of physical phenomena, in particular in the warm dense matter regime\cite{GDRT14} which requires an accurate description of quantum effects at finite temperature\cite{KD09}.
+These phenomena include temperature-driven magnetic\cite{L79,RJ97} or superconducting\cite{PFLF06,CPSF08} phase transitions in solids, femtochemistry at surfaces of solids\cite{GROT09}, properties of shock compressed noble gases\cite{M06,RMCH10}, the properties of plasmas\cite{DP82,PD00,DM08}, thermal conductivities of inertial confinement fusion capsules\cite{A04}, and planetary interiors and their formation processes\cite{NBHR12,NHFR13,LHR09,LHR11,RMNF11}.